-- Common examples include hearing voices or believing that people are trying to do you harm.
+- Common examples are hearing voices.
+Or believing that people are trying to harm you.

-- There is no one single cause of psychosis but researchers believe that genes, biological factors and environment may play a part.
+- There is no single cause of psychosis.
+Researchers believe that environment and genetics may affect who develops psychosis.

-- In the NHS, you should be offered medication and talking therapy to help with your symptoms.
+- You should be offered medication and talking therapy to help with your experiences.

-- To access treatment for psychosis, you usually need to have an assessment by specialist mental health services, such as the Community Mental Health Team (CMHT).
+- To access treatment for psychosis, you usually need to have an assessment by a specialist mental health service. such as the Community Mental Health Team (CMHT).

-If you have psychosis, you might see or hear things that others may not, or believe things other people do not.
+You might see or hear things that others do not.
+Or believe things other people do not.
 Some people describe it as a "break from reality".
-You may also hear terms such as “psychotic symptoms”, “psychotic episode” or “psychotic experience” describing the same thing.
+There are different terms use to describe psychosis.
+Such as “psychotic symptoms”, “psychotic episode” or “psychotic experience.”

-These are when you see, hear or feel things which are not actually there.
+These are when you see, hear or feel things that other people don’t.
 For example: